-Audible Kids has a great selection of quality literature for children, and Librivox has a large selection of free public domain books.
+Audible has a great selection of quality books for children, and Librivox has a large selection of free public domain books.
 Download a few to your mp3 player, and either give your child some headphones, or play the book over speakers while they play quietly.

 5. Make an indoor clubhouse.